Reading from The Mother Country at Hawkwood College, Stroud, UK, July 19

 Helen talking about her work with the 'Last Tree Dreaming' community arts project, 2016

 Helen is also a qualified Level 3 Forest School leader, and has worked for over 10 years in environmental eductation.
-In 2009 she founded Shared Earth Learning, a Forest School Co-op in Somerset, of which she is a co-director.
-Whilst based in Scotland between 2016-18, Helen co-facilitated and developed nature-based recovery programmes for vulnerable adults in woodlands and green spaces through Earth for Life CIC.
+In 2009 she founded Shared Earth Learning, a Forest School Co-op in Somerset, and worked as a co-director until August 2020.
+Whilst based in Scotland between 2016-18, Helen additionally co-facilitated and developed nature-based recovery programmes for vulnerable adults in woodlands and green spaces through Earth for Life CIC.